 The Audit Committee oversees our financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process including the systems of internal controls.
 The Audit Committee operates under a written charter approved by the Board of Directors.
 The charter, among other things, provides that the Audit Committee has authority to appoint, retain and oversee the independent auditor and is available on our website at www.targaresources.com/investors/corporate-governance.
-At the time of the filing of our Annual Report on Form 10-K for the year ended December 31, 2020, Mses.
-Bowman, Cooksen and Fulton and Mr. Redd were the members of our Audit Committee.
-On March 15, 2021, Ms. Bowman and Mr. Redd resigned as members of the Audit Committee and the Board of Directors appointed Mr. Evans as a member of the Audit Committee.
+At the time of the filing of our Annual Report on Form 10-K for the year ended December 31, 2021, Mses.
+Cooksen and Fulton and Mr. Evans were the members of our Audit Committee.

-In this context, the Audit Committee, as composed prior to March 15, 2021:
+In this context, the Audit Committee:

-- reviewed and discussed the audited financial statements in our Annual Report on Form 10-K with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements; - reviewed with PricewaterhouseCoopers LLP, our independent auditors, who are responsible for expressing an opinion on the conformity of the audited financial statements with generally accepted accounting principles, their judgments as to the quality and acceptability of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards; - received the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding PricewaterhouseCoopers LLP's communications with the Audit Committee concerning independence from the Company and its subsidiaries, and has discussed with PricewaterhouseCoopers LLP the firm's independence; - discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the accounting standards as adopted by the Public Company Accounting Oversight Board; - discussed with the Company's internal auditors and PricewaterhouseCoopers LLP the overall scope and plans for their respective audits.
-The Audit Committee meets with the internal auditors and PricewaterhouseCoopers LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting;
+- reviewed and discussed the audited financial statements in our Annual Report on Form 10-K with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements; - reviewed with PricewaterhouseCoopers LLP, our independent auditors, who are responsible for expressing an opinion on the conformity of the audited financial statements with generally accepted accounting principles, their judgments as to the quality and acceptability of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards;

-- based on the foregoing reviews and discussions, recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2020, for filing with the SEC; and - approved the selection and appointment of PricewaterhouseCoopers LLP to serve as our independent auditors.
+- received the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding PricewaterhouseCoopers LLP's communications with the Audit Committee concerning independence from the Company and its subsidiaries, and has discussed with PricewaterhouseCoopers LLP the firm's independence; - discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the accounting standards as adopted by the Public Company Accounting Oversight Board; - discussed with the Company's internal auditors and PricewaterhouseCoopers LLP the overall scope and plans for their respective audits.
+The Audit Committee meets with the internal auditors and PricewaterhouseCoopers LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting; - based on the foregoing reviews and discussions, recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2021, for filing with the SEC; and - approved the selection and appointment of PricewaterhouseCoopers LLP to serve as our independent auditors.

-This report has been furnished by the members of the Audit Committee of the Board of Directors, as such committee was composed prior to March 15, 2021:
+This report has been furnished by the members of the Audit Committee of the Board of Directors: